data2intelligence/CytoSig/README.md

 1, input_profile: input matrix of biological profiles.
 Each column is a biological condition, and each row should be a human gene symbol.

-2, output_prefix: prefix of output files
+2, output_prefix: prefix of output files.
+Each column is a biological condition, and each row is a cytokine name
 	output_prefix.Coef: regression coefficients
 	output_prefix.StdErr: standard error
 	output_prefix.Zscore: Coef/StdErr